raspberrypilearning/catch-the-dots-scratch2/en/step_2.md

 Start by creating a controller that the player will use to collect dots.

 --- task ---
-Open the 'Catch the dots' Scratch starter project.

-**Online:** open the starter project at [rpf.io/dots-on](http://rpf.io/dots-on).
-If you have a Scratch account, you can click on **Remix** in the top right-hand corner to save a copy of the project.

-**Offline:** download the starter project from [rpf.io/dots-off](http://rpf.io/dots-off), and then open it in the Scratch offline editor.
+Open the 'Catch the dots' Scratch starter project from [rpf.io/p/en/catch-the-dots-scratch2-go](http://rpf.io/p/en/catch-the-dots-scratch2-go), and then open it in the Scratch offline editor.

 If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](http://rpf.io/scratchoff).